Farbod909/dotfiles/README.md

 ./set-config.command
 ```
 At this point to see all your changes applied:
+- Quit Alacritty and re-open.
 - Run `source .zshrc`
-- Quit Alacritty and re-open.
-- Relaunch Amethyst and watch it tile your windows.
+- Launch Amethyst from the Applications folder.
 - Start JankyBorders with `brew services start borders`.

 ## Other necessary apps